Know before you Go – Your Uganda Travel Tips and Advice for Visitors

 There are precautions to take before you arrive here and some things to do after you get here.

-Most visitors to Uganda will get some immunizations prior to coming here and purchase a malaria regiment.
-If you are coming from another country where there is yellow fever present you will need a yellow fever immunization.
+Most visitors to Uganda will get some immunizations before coming here and buy a malaria regiment.
+All Travelers to Uganda are required to have a yellow fever immunization certificate to enter Uganda.

 The Staying well in Uganda page has health tips and advice that you will find practical and make your trip to Uganda more enjoyable.

 Rarely do travelers come down with an illness.
 At times there are some that may contract some intestinal disturbances, that we call Idi Amin’s revenge.